SatoruItaya/Fitbit-activity-notifier/go/README.md

     - Send a request to LINE Notify.
 - Some variables are set as environment variables.
 - Before you execute Lambda funtion first, you need to place a token file on S3 bucket by your own.
+- `make deply` command will deploy lambda resources and place it on S3.